 April is the hottest month with daily temperatures around 100 degrees Fahrenheit, but it’s also a great time to visit since the Thai New Year, or Songkran, takes place from the 13th to the 15th.
 Locals celebrate the new year with refreshing water fights.

-The baht, about ฿32.94 per 1 USD, is the official currency of Thailand.
+The baht, about ฿Please specify a currency, is the official currency of Thailand.
 Most ATMs dispense 1,000 baht notes, which can be a challenge to use.
 Break them at the ubiquitous 7-Elevens and use small bills in taxis or local shops.
-Most hotels and restaurants that cater to tourists accept credit cards, but otherwise, you'll need cash.
+Most hotels and restaurants that cater to tourists accept credit cards, but otherwise, you\'ll need cash.

 Tipping is not common in Thailand.
 Most sit-down restaurants add a 10 percent service charge to the bill.
 At informal restaurants, Thai people generally leave small change.
 For example, if you eat lunch for 95 baht, leave a five baht coin as a tip.